davidhwyllie/findNeighbour4/doc/HowToTest.md

 Start the database manager
 ---------------------------
 In production, it is normally a good idea to run the database manager application.
-This is separate from the server, and [works in the background](repack.md) to minimise the database size.
+This is separate from the server, and [works in the background](repack.md) to minimise the database size and maintain a read-optimised database state.
 This application is started exactly the same way as the server, and uses the same configuration file.

-The more general form for starting the server is:
+The general form for starting the database manager is:
 ```
 nohup python3 findNeighbour3-dbmanager.py {configfile.json} &
 ```